James Weir: Kim Kardashian bikini selfie proves 'retro' accessory's comeback - NZ Herald

-There we go.
-That's the relatable breeziness we wanna read on a lazy weekend morning.
-Still, be warned: a wiener is coming.

-All of this is tied to a bikini selfie, posted to Instagram by billionaire reality star and entrepreneur Kim Kardashian.
-And like all good bikini selfies, it ignited highbrow conversation about a range of topics around the globe.
+A bikini selfie, posted to Instagram by billionaire reality star and entrepreneur Kim Kardashian, like all good bikini selfies, ignited highbrow conversation about a range of topics around the globe.

 Kardashian's sorta-brother-in-law Scott Disick kicked things off when he commented on the photo with an X-rated remark, seemingly referring to the measurements of the mum-of-four's new boyfriend, Pete Davidson.